Dr. Xiaobo She educates future math teachers, but her passion lies in reteaching those already working in classrooms across the Southland.

 “Often, teachers say to me, ‘I love to teach, but I’m not good in math.’
 It’s stunning to hear that from a math teacher,’’ said She, Assistant Professor of Mathematics Education at Governors State University (GSU) and coordinator of field experience for aspiring teachers.

-In this algebra equation, the young professor has solved for X — confidence teachers are lacking.
+In this algebra equation for success, the young professor has solved for X—the confidence math teachers are lacking.

 Since joining GSU in 2012, she has received nearly $400,000 in grants to assess the efficacy of math teachers across the Southland—and she’s seeing better teachers and brighter students.